 "The pessimist complains about the wind.
 The optimist expects it to change.
 The leader adjusts the sails.” -John Maxwell

-Are you someone who's making notable impact running your own business, having a senior position in an organization or being a leader in your community?
+Are you someone who's making a notable impact in your own business, organization or community?

-The Leader's Leap Method is an inquiry based process that
+The Leader's Leap Method is a structured inquiry-based process that will allow you to

-While through out our life we're taught how to acquire subject matter knowledge, get up to speed with new technologies and even manage people, we don't get educated about how to align our lives to our values and how our values could be a jumping board to our realizing our potential.
+While through out our life we're taught how to acquire knowledge, get up to speed with new technologies and even manage people, we aren't taught how to use our values to realize our potential.

-Your values are key to our experience of fulfillment and satisfaction.
+Your values are key to your fulfillment and satisfaction.

-And also they serve as the foundation of how you
+And they serve as the foundation of how you:

-- align with the mission of the organization you lead or a part of
+- Align with the mission of the organization you're a part of

-- craft a path for yourself as a leader.
+- Craft a path for you as a leader.

 This is why we developed The Leader's Leap Method.

 Hello, I am Misha.
-After years of fruitful corporate career, I now focus purely on activities that make a difference for others and spark joy in my heart.
-One of those projects is The Career Leap.
+After years in a fruitful corporate career, I now focus purely on activities that make a difference for others and spark joy in my heart.
+One of those projects is The Leader's Leap.

-For the past twenty years, I was deeply immersed into both the material world and spiritual realm.
+For the past twenty years, I was deeply immersed in both the material world and spiritual realm.
 Now, I bring both these paradigms together to empower people and organizations.

 Untill recently, I was a partner at a "Big Four" management consulting & accounting firm, where I spent 15 glorious years.
 I managed $100M+ worth of projects; navigated dozens of corporate cultures; advised hundreds of clients; built countless number of strategies, processes and systems; and managed and guided the careers of hundreds of professionals.